bbfrederick/rapidtide/docs/candidate_usage.md

 The first option (-N 0), shuts off the calculation of the null correlation distribution.
-This is used to determine the significance threshold, but the method currently implemented in rapidtide2 is a bit simplistic - it assumes that all the time points in the data are exchangable.
+This is used to determine the significance threshold, but the method currently implemented in rapidtide is a bit simplistic - it assumes that all the time points in the data are exchangable.
 This is certainly true for resting state data (see above), but it is very much NOT true for block paradigm gas challenges.
 To